 Temperature control: The molten glass is made cooled enough to be able to draw it into what is known as the tin float bath.

 All driven by high temperatures, these processes occur in separate zones and last for up to 50 hours in total.
 Before the bubble- and inclusion-free glass is smoothly delivered at 1100 degrees Celsius from the furnace to the float bath.

 This stage is the most crucial as it is the key to the product’s quality.
 It is also during this phase when the glass composition can be modified to alter the final product’s properties.

 The liquid glass flows over a sprout and floats onto the mirror-like surface of a shallow pool of molten tin at about 1000 degrees Celsius.
 The glass is highly viscous at this phase, so it does not combine with the liquid tin, creating a relatively flat ribbon of glass.

 While the principle of float glass has remained the same for decades, the finished product has not.
-From a product often marred by bubbles to one that is optically perfect as well as from delivering a single uniform thickness to producing an array of thickness options that range from sub-millimetre to 25mm, the modern float glass process has certainly improved.
+From a product often marred by bubbles to one that is optically perfect as well as from delivering a single uniform thickness to producing an array of thickness options that range from sub-millimetre to 25mm, the modern float glass is made process has certainly improved.